 My interests in the rights of marginalized communities extend in many directions.
 I am the founder and Director of the Emerson Prison Initiative (EPI), which seeks to bring a BA pathway to incarcerated students at Massachusetts Correctional Institution at Concord (MCI-Concord), a men’s medium-security state prison.
 I edited Education Behind the Wall: Why and How We Teach College in Prison (Brandeis University Press 2022), and am co-editor with Justin McDevitt on the forthcoming Unlocking Potential: Education in Prison Around the World (Brandeis University Press 2024) .

-My volunteer work as a pro bono expert witness for asylum hearings regarding conditions of violence in El Salvador, Mexico, and Turkey stems from my longstanding research on the effects of violence on historically marginalized communities, including women and girls.
-Prior to joining the faculty at Emerson College, I was a Postdoctoral Fellow at the Centre for Global Cooperation Research in Duisburg, Germany.
-I have published in journals such as PS: Political Science and Politics, Democratization, Conflict Resolution Quarterly, Asian Perspective, and Development in Practice.
-I hold a PhD in Political Science from Northwestern University, USA, and an MA in International Studies/Peace and Conflict Resolution from the University of Queensland, Australia.
-I have lived, worked, and studied on six continents – no Antarctica for me!
+Since 2016, I have served as a pro bono expert witness for asylum hearings regarding country conditions for people from El Salvador and Mexico, drawing from my longstanding research on the effects of state- and power-based violence on historically marginalized communities, including women and girls.
+Prior to joining the faculty at Emerson College, I was a Postdoctoral Fellow at the Centre for Global Cooperation Research in Duisburg, Germany, and I returned to Germany as a Senior Fellow in Education for Sustainable Peace at the Leibnitz Institute-Georg Eckert Institute in 2022.

 Contact me at email@example.com.